MReintop/DataEngProject_Team2/README.md

 -----

- A second pipeline where data are loaded into an ingestion system and then cleaned and processed :
+ A (second?!!!) pipeline where data are loaded into an ingestion system and then cleaned and processed :

----- part 2
 1. Filter only category : Memes TAGS : Memes have content tags and additional referrences.
 2. Remove memes with bad words.
 "Sensitive tag in the data ?
 Or NSFW!"
 3. Date into a readable date?
 They might not all be the same.